knepali/JavaScript_Game/README.md

  * Characters: Tigers and Goats.
  * Tigers are already present on board but invisible.
  * Place the goats on grid one by one.
-* Avoid tiger to win.
+ * Avoid tigers to win.

 # Implementation